plan/ria logoplan/ria

 Francis Fukuyama called this "spontaneous sociability," the ability to form new associations and cooperate based on shared ethical values rather than contracts or kingship.
 This enables large professionally managed enterprises, efficient markets, and effective public goods provision.

 But spontaneous sociability is fragile.
-Once lost, it takes generations to rebuild, if it can be build at all.
+Once lost, it takes generations to rebuild, if it can be rebuilt at all.

 Brazil's experience shows how quickly trust can collapse.
 Argentina, once among the world' wealthiest nations in the early 20th century, demonstrates how institutional failure can squander enormous natural advantages.
 The pattern repeats across Latin America: natural resources, young populations, strategic locations, but constrained prosperity because trust never developed.